jimenaRL/gap-populations/README.md

 ## Run

-To compute embeddings on all availaible surveys and validation on attidiual dimension run
+To compute embeddings for a given *country* on all available surveys and validations on all attitudinal dimensions run

 `source gap.sh country`